Manawyrm/FMBerry/README.md

 You can then start FMBerry again with ```/etc/init.d/fmberry start```.
 ## Notes
-* WARNING!
-I am not a professional C programmer.
-Please expect this software to have major security flaws.
-Please don't expose it's control port to the internet!
-I'm fairly certain that this software is vulnerable to buffer overflows.
-* If you are a C programmer, please help by securing this software and sending a pull request.
 * The Daemon itself is essentially a simple TCP server.
 It is listening to Port 42516. (set in fmberry.conf) You can control it by sending the exact same commands you would give to ctlfmberry.
 * For information on How to control the Daemon have a look into ctlfmberry.
 It's a simple shell script.